garrettsummerfi3ld/ftc_app/README.md

 ## Supported Systems:
   - Fedora 29 (tested)
-  - Ubuntu 18 (tested)
+  - Ubuntu 18.04 + (tested)

 ## Why?
   Tools to do whatever your needs seem fit is the best way to get all set up is sometimes a pain.
 That one dependency could be missing or if you're running a full setup of a teams programming division, this is a pain to go and download everything and anything.

-  This is going to fix all the issues with setting up a default environment for FTC Games
+  This is going to fix all the issues with setting up a default environment for FTC Games.

 ## What's New
   - `installer.sh` - This is a pretty basic shell script that will check/perform the following things:
     - Check for local `git` installation
+    - Check for a local downloaded repo, and if not located you have the option of downloading the master repo from GitHub
     - Check for `java` and `javac` 1.8 on the system.
 If not found, the script will install `openjdk` (Ubuntu and Fedora support)
     - Check for the Android SDK Manager in `~/Android/Sdk` (this is the default location for Android Studio as well).
 If not present, the installer will download the sdk-tools standalone command line tool and unzip it into `~/Android/Sdk`
     - Use the SDK Manager to install `platform-tools`, and build tools for `android-28`